londelec/leandcxmlman/source/sections/LogfileConfiguration.rst

 --------------------------------------

-Group node :ref:`CommsCfg<ref-CommsCfg>` and child element nodes :ref:`LOGGER<ref-CommsCfgLOGGER>`; :ref:`HWLOG<ref-CommsCfgHWLOG>` are used to configure raw communication protocol traffic recording to logfiles.
-There are to options:
+Group node :ref:`CommsCfg<ref-CommsCfg>` and child element nodes :ref:`LOGGER<ref-CommsCfgLOGGER>`; :ref:`HWLOG<ref-CommsCfgHWLOG>` are used to configure raw communication protocol traffic logging to file.
+Two following options are available:

-* Record all raw traffic on a serial/Ethernet interface;
+* Log all raw traffic through a serial/Ethernet interface;
-* Record the traffic only related to a particular communication protocol instance.
+* Log traffic related to a specific communication protocol instance.

-:ref:`LOGGER<ref-CommsCfgLOGGER>` node is used to record traffic only related to a specific communication protocol instance. :ref:`HWLOG<ref-CommsCfgHWLOG>` node on the other hand is used to record all traffic on a serial/Ethernet interface.
-These two methods become very useful and provide flexible filtering options in case more than 1 communication protocol instance share the same hardware interface (e.g. IEC 60870-5-101 controlling station (Master) instances communicating to multiple outstations).
+:ref:`LOGGER<ref-CommsCfgLOGGER>` node is used to log traffic related to a specific communication protocol instance. :ref:`HWLOG<ref-CommsCfgHWLOG>` node is used to log all traffic through a serial/Ethernet interface.
+These two methods become useful and provide flexible filtering options esspecialy if more than 1 communication protocol instance share the same hardware interface (e.g. IEC 60870-5-101 controlling station (Master) instances communicating to multiple outstations).

 Please see sample :ref:`CommsCfg<ref-CommsCfg>` group node and :ref:`LOGGER<ref-CommsCfgLOGGER>`; :ref:`HWLOG<ref-CommsCfgHWLOG>` child element nodes below.
-The sample contains configuration of 2 individual communication protocol instance logfiles and 1 serial interface logfile.
+The sample below shows configuration of 2 individual communication protocol instance logfiles and 1 serial interface logfile.

 .. code-block:: none